-Loosen the rear brake adjuster.
+1 Loosen the rear brake adjuster.

-Adjuster
+1 Adjuster

-Remove the cotter pin from the rear wheel axle put.
+2. Remove the cotter pin from the rear wheel axle nut.

-- Axle nut

-Adjuster

-- 2 Cotter pin

-- 3 Lock nut

-- 5 Marks for alignment

-- 3. Loosen the rear wheel axle nut

-- 4. Loosen the lock nuts on each side.
-To tighten the chain, turn chain adjuster clockwise To loosen the chain, turn the adjuster counterclockwise and push the wheel forward.
-Turn each adjuster exactly the same amount to maintain correct axle alignment
+- 3. Loosen the rear wheel axle nut - 4 Loosen the lock nuts on each side To tighten the chain, turn chain adjuster clockwise To loosen the chain, turn the adjuster counterclockwise and push the wheel forward Turn each adjuster exactly the same amount to maintain correct axle alignment